klenwell/code-challenges/failures/README.md

 A pretty simple question and they tried to be helpful (correct answer is 6, 12).
 I just really flopped on it.
 I felt bad for wasting their time (there were four of us in the interview).

-In actually coding the solution, I find it's actually a bit trickier than it looks.
-I imagine there are ways they could have screened me more effectively.
-Perhaps making a timed coding challenge the first step after application.
+In coding the solution, I find it's actually a bit trickier than it looks.
+I imagine there are ways the hiring company could have screened me more effectively.
+Perhaps making a timed online coding challenge the first step after application.